hdsantos/FISHY-SPI/README.md

 - **NOTE**: We must first select the **Access Type** as **confidential**.
 Then activate (on) the **Service Accounts Enabled** option.
 This parameter activates the authentication flow we intent to use in this example (**Client Credentials Flow**).
 - Next we must fill in the **Valid Redirect URIs** field, whic will be the entry point for the client ```http://localhost:8081``` in our example.
 Don't forget to click on **Save**.
-- Finally, we must select the **Credentials** tab and copy the Secret for this Client ID (python_fishy), which we will embbed in the client code next.
+- Finally, we must select the **Credentials** tab and copy the **Secret** for this Client ID (python_fishy), which we will embbed in the client code next.

+### Testing and templates (Python and Java)
+For illustration and testing purposes we developed two templates with the code required to interface Keycloak, both in Python and Java.
+For the Java example we also created a different client using the same procedure described above.

+For authentication, it is necessary to pass the parameters **Client ID**, **Client Secret** (obtained previously), and **Scope** (with an optional scope value, email in the examples, but it cloud be anything else).
+The call must be made to the proper **token endpoint**.
+The “grant type” specifies the flow to use – in the next example, ‘client_credentials’ denotes **CCF** (**Client Credential Flow**).

+[Example in Python](FISHY-

 ## Installing RabbitMQ